Could flat tyres soon be a thing of the past?

 Sometimes it's difficult not to feel tyres are a car's weak link.
 But is this about to change?

-Is it the end of the black rubber air-filled doughnut first used on vehicles in the 1890s - a product designed to be indestructible and is therefore not easy to recycle.
+Is it the end of the black rubber air-filled doughnut first used on vehicles in the 1890s - a product designed to be indestructible, and therefore not easy to recycle?

 On a test track in Luxembourg, a Tesla Model 3 is twisting through tight corners, accelerating rapidly, and doing emergency stops.
 Standard stuff.
 What's remarkable, though, is the car is sitting on four airless tyres - made by Goodyear, the US manufacturer.